aitabuzaid/data-engineering/project-2-cassandra-db/README.md

 ## Creating an ETL pipeline for Sparkify Using Apache Cassandra with Query Optimization
 Author: Abdulrahman Abuzaid

 Date: Jan 15, 2020

-This project creates an Apache Cassandra database to faciliate analyzing data collected on songs and user activities for the a music streaming app called Sparkify.
+This project creates an Apache Cassandra database to faciliate analyzing data collected on songs and user activities for the a music streaming app 'Sparkify'.
 The data is on different CSV files and the aim of this project is to extract data from these files, transform it by merging it into one CSV file, and finally load it to the NoSQL database that is optimized to answer the following questions:

 The new database helps Sparkify answer the three questions below:
-1. Provide the artist, song title and song's length in the music app history during sessionId = x, and itemInSession = y
+1. Provide the artist, song title and song's length in the music app history during sessionId = 338, and itemInSession = 4

 2. Provide the name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, and sessionid = 182